 - The current color mode will not be changed when using the color spectrum selector.

-The visual color spectrum selector can be changed to another color or display mode using the various Wheel and Spectrum commands of the color panel menu.
+The visual color spectrum selector can be changed to another mode using the various Wheel and Spectrum commands of the color panel menu.

 The color panel menu